RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### File header

+Always keep file headers consistent accross all source code files.

-Never include the following in the file header:
+Never include the following in a file header:

 - The file name
 - The file location